jdockerty/squirrel/README.md

 A `get(k)` operation will read from the running store via its `keydir`.
-The value **must** exist here in order for it to be returned[^1], as the `keydir` contains a mapping of all known values and their respective offsets in the active or commpacted log files.
+The value **must** exist here in order for it to be returned[^1], as the `keydir` contains a mapping of all known values and their respective offsets in the active or compacted log files.

-[^1]: When a call to `open` is done, the directory is scanned for any log files, which means that in the event of a crash or restart the `keydir` is always rebuilt to its prior state.
+[^1]: When a call to `open` is made, the directory is scanned for any log files, which means that in the event of a crash or restart the `keydir` is always rebuilt to its prior state.

-If a key exists its containing log file is opened, the offset is seeked, and the entry deserialised for return.
+If a key exists, its containing log file is opened, the offset is seeked to, and the entry deserialised for return.

 In the event of a `None` value, this signifies either a tombstone value (from prior removal)